LeverNucky/comp530/A1/ReadMe.txt

 LRU Implementation Note:

 1) We use two maps and a list to represent LRU.
 The list contains all the keys in buffer.
-The first member of the list the most recently used one and the last one indicates the least recently used key.
+The first member of the list is the most recently used one and the last one indicates the least recently used key.
 2) When evicting, we first find the first page that is not pinned.
 Then we would evict that page anyway.
 We would further write back to disk if the page is dirty